quicwg/multipath/draft-ietf-quic-multipath.md

 The list of received packets used to send acknowledgements also remains unaffected as the packet number space is associated with a path.

-The peer, that sends the MP_RETIRE_CONNECTION_ID frame, can keep sending data using the same IP addresses and UDP ports previously associated with that connection ID, but has to use a different connection ID when doing so.
+The peer that sends the MP_RETIRE_CONNECTION_ID frame can keep sending data using the same IP addresses and UDP ports associated with the path ID, but uses a different connection ID when doing so.
-If no new connection ID is available anymore, the endpoint cannot send on this path.
+If no other connection ID is available, the endpoint cannot send on this path.
 This can happen if, e.g., the connection ID issuer requests retirement of a connection ID using the Retire Prior To field in the NEW_CONNECTION_ID frame but does provide sufficient new CIDs.

-Note that even if a peer cannot send on a path anymore because it does not have a valid connection ID to use, it can still acknowledge packets received on the path, by sending ACK_MP frames on another path, if available.
-Also note that, as there is no valid CID associated with the path, both endpoints can still send multipath control frames that contain the Path Identifier on available paths, such as PATH_ABANDON, PATH_STANDBY or PATH_AVAILABLE.
+Note that even if a peer cannot send on a path anymore because it does not have a valid connection ID to use, it can still acknowledge packets received on the path by sending ACK_MP frames on another path, if available.
+Also note that even if there is no valid CID associated with the path, both endpoints can still send multipath control frames (such as PATH_ABANDON, PATH_STANDBY or PATH_AVAILABLE) that contain the path identifier on other available paths.

 If the peer cannot send on a path and no data is received on the path, the idle time-out will close the path.
 If, before the idle timer expires, a new connection ID gets issued